godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Behemoth Species: The family that the Behemoth belongs to.
 Think of the "Rath" family from Monster Hunter.
 			- Nekon Family: "Starter" family; literally means "Cat Blade" in Aphex.
 Features characteristic cat features, as well as blades.
 			- Levia Family: "Black Dragon" family; literally means "Chaos" in Aphex.
 Features widely differ across Classes.
 		- Power Class: How powerful the Behemoth is.
-Determines Base Health,
+Determines Base Health, Stamina and Mana.
 			- Lord-Class
 			- Duke-Class
 			- Monarch-Class